Cassette is a small functional programming language. It looks like this:

 end

-In do block, you can define functions with def. def assigns a function to a variable, which is in scope for the whole block.
+In a do block, you can define functions with def. def assigns a function to a variable, which is in scope for the whole block.
 Functions defined with def can refer to themselves recursively.

 do